bicklab/mca-1m/README.md

 [Cluster identity and locus attribution](https://github.com/bicklab/mca-1m/blob/main/interpret_trs.R).

 ## Proteomic signatures of aut-mCAs
 A total of 1,465 proteins were tested in 52,705 participants in the UK biobank.
 Proteomics was measured by Olink (Olink Proteomics; Uppsala, Sweden) using a proximity-extension immunoassay-based method, including proteins from cardiovascular, inflammation, cardiometabolic, neurology, oncology, and other panels.
-Linear regression models were fitted with aut-mCAs (lymphoid, myeloid, and CLL-associated as described in Supplementary Table 8) as exposures, the level of proteins as outcomes, and various covariates, including age at blood draw (continuous), age squared (continuous), genetic sex (categorical), current smoking status (categorical), and principal components (continuous).
+Linear regression models were fitted with aut-mCAs (lymphoid, myeloid, and CLL-associated as described in Supplementary Table 9) as exposures, the level of proteins as outcomes, and various covariates, including age at blood draw (continuous), age squared (continuous), genetic sex (categorical), current smoking status (categorical), and principal components (continuous).
 Linear regression models were fitted among participants with aut-mCAs with clonal fraction of the aut-mCA as an exposure, the level of proteins as outcomes, and various covariates, including age at blood draw (continuous), age squared (continuous), genetic sex (categorical), current smoking status (categorical), and principal components (continuous).
 Linear regression models were performed using the R function 'glm'.
 The Bonferroni threshold of P value was defined by 0.05/1,465 = 3.41 × 10-5.

 Code available in: [Proteomic notebook](https://github.com/bicklab/mca-1m/blob/main/KZ_Protomics_association.ipynb).

 ## Aut-mCAs and polygenic risk score associations
 The polygenic risk scores for chronic lymphocytic leukemia (CLL-PRS) and genetically predicted leukocyte telomere length (gLTL) were calculated for the 1KG-EUR-like population in the AoU, UKB and BioVU.
-To compute the PRS, we first identified representative SNPs from each of susceptibility loci based on the most recent and comprehensive GWAS of CLL and LTL.18,19 A total of 41 SNPs and 131 SNPs were used for generating European-specific CLL-PRS and LTL-PRS, respectively (Supplementary Table 7, 16).
+To compute the PRS, we first identified representative SNPs from each of susceptibility loci based on the most recent and comprehensive GWAS of CLL and LTL.18,19 A total of 41 SNPs and 131 SNPs were used for generating European-specific CLL-PRS and LTL-PRS, respectively.
 The PRSs were created by summing all variants used for PRS generation with the following formula:
 PRS = βi ·SNPi for each SNP from 1 to i.
 Where βi represents the estimated weight (i.e., the natural logarithm of the odds ratio [OR]) of the i-th SNP, derived from the reference datasets, and SNPi is the genotype dose of each risk allele for that SNP.
 PRS values were categorized into low (<20%), intermediate (20% ≤ PRS <80%), or high (≥80%) genetic risk groups.
-To assess the association between PRS and mCA incidence, logistic regression models were employed to estimate ORs and 95% CIs, adjusting for age at blood draw, age squared, genetic sex, and current smoking status.
+To assess the association between PRS and mCA incidence, firth logistic regression models were employed to estimate ORs and 95% CIs, adjusting for age at blood draw, age squared, genetic sex, and current smoking status.
 The analysis was performed by each dataset and combined through inverse variance-weighted, fix-effects or random-effects meta-analysis (R package "metafor").

 Code available in: